 The bar world today is packed with ideas for flavorful cocktails and inquisitive concoctions.
 This can make it hard to sort through the drinks that make you say ‘eh’ and those that make you say ‘ahhhh’.
-This Bourbon Peach Sour recipe is certainly the latter.
+This Bourbon Peach Sour drink recipe is certainly the latter.
 Micah LeMon, author of the collection of drink recipes known as The Imbible, doesn’t just provide you with the right ingredients but also explores the how and why of balanced cocktail making.

 A good cocktail is never a random concoction.
 Local Charlottesville cocktail expert Micah LeMon introduces readers to the principal components of every drink—spirit, sweet, and sour or bitter—and explains the role each plays in bringing balance to a beverage.
 Choosing two archetypes—the shaken Daiquiri and the stirred Manhattan―he shows how bartenders craft delicious variations by beginning with a good foundation and creatively substituting like ingredients.